anis-agwan/Dog-Breed-Classifier-CNN/README.md

 		jupyter notebook dog_app.ipynb
 	```

-<a id='step0'></a>\n",
+<a id='step0'></a>
-    "## Step 0: Import Datasets\n",
+## Step : Import Datasets\n"
-    "\n",
-    "Make sure that you've downloaded the required human and dog datasets:\n",
+Make sure that you've downloaded the required human and dog datasets:
-    "* Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in this project's home directory, at the location `/dogImages`. \n",
+* Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+Unzip the folder and place it in this project's home directory, at the location `/dogImages`.
-    "\n"